elinefon/WorkoutApp/readme.md

 ### Remote application

 To run the remote app you need to have two terminals open (splitted terminals).
 In one of them, navigate to the [workoutApi](/workout-app/workoutApi/) module and run the command **mvn spring-boot:run**.
 After that, navigate to the [ui](/workout-app/ui/) module in the other terminal and run the command **mvn javafx:run**.
 When you get to the welcome window, click "Remote App".
+Make sure the IP field contains "localhost" before pressing the button.

+Alternatively, if the server is running on a different computer, type the server IP into the input field on the welcome window.

 ### Shippable product

-(sett inn når det funker)
+To download the app on your computer, make sure you are in [it1901/gr2405/gr2405/workout-app](/workout-app/), and have run **mvn clean install**.

+First run the command **mvn -pl ui javafx:jlink**, then the command **mvn -pl ui jpackage:jpackage**.
+The installer should now be on your computer named "workout-app-fx", install the app according to your operating system.
+You can then open the app "workout-app-fx".

 ### Tests